Biographies Characteristics Analysis

 A function y=f(x) is called odd if it satisfies the following two conditions:

-1. The domain of the given function must be symmetrical with respect to the point O. That is, if some point a belongs to the domain of the function, then the corresponding point -a must also belong to the domain of the given function.
+1. The domain of definition of a given function must be symmetrical with respect to point O. That is, if some point a belongs to the domain of definition of the function, then the corresponding point -a must also belong to the domain of definition of the given function.

-The graph of an odd function is symmetrical with respect to the point O - the origin.
+The graph of an odd function is symmetrical with respect to point O - the origin of coordinates.
 For example, the function y=x^3 is odd.
 Let's check it out.
-The domain of definition is the entire numerical axis, which means that it is symmetrical about the point O.
+The domain of definition is the entire numerical axis, which means it is symmetrical about point O.

-The figure clearly shows that the odd function y=x^3 is symmetrical with respect to the origin.
+The figure clearly shows that the odd function y=x^3 is symmetrical about the origin.

 Verbal description of the function.

-The graphical way of specifying a function is the most illustrative and is often used in engineering.
-In mathematical analysis, the graphical way of specifying functions is used as an illustration.
+The graphical method of specifying a function is the most visual and is often used in technology.
+In mathematical analysis, the graphical method of specifying functions is used as an illustration.

-Function Graph f is the set of all points (x; y) of the coordinate plane, where y=f(x), and x “runs through” the entire domain of the given function.
+The graph of a function f is the set of all points (x;y) of the coordinate plane, where y=f(x), and x “runs through” the entire domain of definition of this function.

-A subset of the coordinate plane is a graph of some function if it has at most one common point with any line parallel to the Oy axis.
+A subset of the coordinate plane is a graph of a function if it has no more than one common point with any straight line parallel to the Oy axis.

 Example.
-Are the figures below graphs of functions?
+Are the figures shown below graphs of functions?

 The advantage of a graphic task is its clarity.
-You can immediately see how the function behaves, where it increases, where it decreases.
-From the graph, you can immediately find out some important characteristics of the function.
+You can immediately see how the function behaves, where it increases and where it decreases.
+From the graph you can immediately find out some important characteristics of the function.

-In general, analytical and graphical ways of defining a function go hand in hand.
+In general, analytical and graphical methods of defining a function go hand in hand.
 Working with the formula helps to build a graph.
-And the graph often suggests solutions that you won’t notice in the formula.
+And the graph often suggests solutions that you wouldn’t even notice in the formula.

-Almost any student knows the three ways to define a function that we have just covered.
+Almost any student knows the three ways to define a function that we just looked at.

-Let's try to answer the question: "Are there other ways to define a function?"
+Let's try to answer the question: "Are there other ways to specify a function?"

 There is such a way.

-A function can be quite unambiguously defined in words.
+The function can be quite unambiguously specified in words.

-For example, the function y=2x can be defined by the following verbal description: each real value of the argument x is assigned its doubled value.
-The rule is set, the function is set.
+For example, the function y=2x can be specified by the following verbal description: each real value of the argument x is associated with its double value.
+The rule is established, the function is specified.

-Moreover, it is possible to specify a function verbally, which is extremely difficult, if not impossible, to specify by a formula.
+Moreover, you can verbally specify a function that is extremely difficult, if not impossible, to define using a formula.

 For example: each value of the natural argument x is associated with the sum of the digits that make up the value of x.
 For example, if x=3, then y=3.
 If x=257, then y=2+5+7=14.
 And so on.
-It is difficult to write this down in a formula.
-But the table is easy to make.
+It is problematic to write this down in a formula.
+But the sign is easy to make.

 The method of verbal description is a rather rarely used method.
-But sometimes it happens.
+But sometimes it does.

 If there is a law of one-to-one correspondence between x and y, then there is a function.
-What law, in what form it is expressed - by a formula, tablet, graph, words - does not change the essence of the matter.
+What law, in what form it is expressed - a formula, a tablet, a graph, words - does not change the essence of the matter.

-Consider functions whose domains of definition are symmetrical with respect to the origin of coordinates, i.e. for anyone X out of scope number (- X) also belongs to the domain of definition.
-Among these functions are even and odd.
+Let us consider functions whose domains of definition are symmetrical with respect to the origin, i.e. for anyone X from the domain of definition number (- X) also belongs to the domain of definition.
+Among such functions, even and odd are distinguished.

 Definition.
-The function f is called even, if for any X out of its domain
+A function f is called even if for any X from its domain of definition

 Example.
 Consider the function

-Thus, both conditions are satisfied for us, which means that the function is even.
+Thus, both conditions are met, which means the function is even.
 Below is a graph of this function.

 Definition.
-The function f is called odd, if for any X out of its domain
+A function f is called odd if for any X from its domain of definition

 Example.
 Consider the function

-The domain of definition is the entire numerical axis, which means that it is symmetrical about the point (0; 0).
+The domain of definition is the entire numerical axis, which means it is symmetrical about the point (0;0).

-Thus, both conditions are satisfied for us, which means that the function is odd.
+Thus, both conditions are met, which means the function is odd.
 Below is a graph of this function.

-The graphs shown in the first and third figures are symmetrical about the y-axis, and the graphs shown in the second and fourth figures are symmetrical about the origin.
+The graphs shown in the first and third figures are symmetrical about the ordinate axis, and the graphs shown in the second and fourth figures are symmetrical about the origin.

-Evenness and oddness of a function are one of its main properties, and evenness occupies an impressive part of the school course in mathematics.
-It largely determines the nature of the behavior of the function and greatly facilitates the construction of the corresponding graph.
+Evenness and oddness of a function are one of its main properties, and parity takes up an impressive part of the school mathematics course.
+It largely determines the behavior of the function and greatly facilitates the construction of the corresponding graph.

-Let us define the parity of the function.
-Generally speaking, the function under study is considered even if for opposite values of the independent variable (x) located in its domain, the corresponding values of y (function) are equal.
+Let's determine the parity of the function.
+Generally speaking, the function under study is considered even if for opposite values of the independent variable (x) located in its domain of definition, the corresponding values of y (function) turn out to be equal.

-Let us give a more rigorous definition.
+Let's give a more strict definition.
 Consider some function f (x), which is defined in the domain D. It will be even if for any point x located in the domain of definition:

-• -x (opposite dot) also lies in the given scope,
+• -x (opposite point) also lies in this scope,

 • f(-x) = f(x).

-From the above definition, the condition necessary for the domain of definition of such a function follows, namely, symmetry with respect to the point O, which is the origin of coordinates, since if some point b is contained in the domain of definition of an even function, then the corresponding point - b also lies in this domain.
-From the foregoing, therefore, the conclusion follows: an even function has a form that is symmetrical with respect to the ordinate axis (Oy).
+From the above definition follows the condition necessary for the domain of definition of such a function, namely, symmetry with respect to the point O, which is the origin of coordinates, since if some point b is contained in the domain of definition of an even function, then the corresponding point b also lies in this domain.
+From the above, therefore, the conclusion follows: the even function has a form symmetrical with respect to the ordinate axis (Oy).

 How to determine the parity of a function in practice?

-Let it be given using the formula h(x)=11^x+11^(-x).
-Following the algorithm that follows directly from the definition, we first of all study its domain of definition.
+Let it be specified using the formula h(x)=11^x+11^(-x).
+Following the algorithm that follows directly from the definition, we first examine its domain of definition.
 Obviously, it is defined for all values of the argument, that is, the first condition is satisfied.

-The next step is to substitute the argument (x) with its opposite value (-x).
+The next step is to substitute the opposite value (-x) for the argument (x).

 We get: